 Degraded or humiliated: For example, being told you are 'trash', useless, totally incompetent, mentally defective, fat, a thief, a child molester, a queer, or made to stand in a corner at work.
 Being the subject of a so-called 'initiation' ceremony.

-Offensive environment: For example, an environment in which people display unwanted soft or hard pornography, put up slogans saying that Hitler or Nazis did the right thing by the Jews, or praise the Klu Klux Klan.
+Offensive environment: For example, an environment in which people display unwanted soft or hard pornography, put up slogans related to extremist / right-wing groups.